defold/extension-kaios/README.md

 # KaiOS extension
 Defold native extension for use with KaiOS.
 See also [extension-kaiads](https://github.com/defold/extension-kaios) for KaiAds integration.

-**Disclaimer** The extension contains experimental code for KaiOS.
-No support is provided!
-Code can change at any time as the extension uis developed.

 ## KaiOS HTML template
 The extension provides a [modified version](/kaios/engine_template.html) of the default `engine_template.html` from builtins.
 The modifications are: